Akash051198/Cloud_resume/README.md

 # Cloud_resume

-Part 1  Build a statis website on S3 1) Create HTML, CSS and javascript code for resume(Chatgpt) 2)Upload files to S3 3) Configure S3 for a static website with public access
+**Part 1** -- Build a statis website on S3 1) Create HTML, CSS and javascript code for resume(Chatgpt) 2)Upload files to S3 3) Configure S3 for a static website with public access

 - [ ] create S3 bucket
 - [ ] interms of naming the bucket it should match the domain name of the site